Table of Contents

 There haven’t been reliable studies done to understand everything that’s happening.

 (This is a wild simplification by the way.
-Systems effected in blood sugar disregulation include, leptin, insulin, and adiponectin systems as well.
+Systems affected in blood sugar dysregulation include leptin, insulin, and adiponectin systems as well.
 There are a lot of factors that go into Zoloft’s weight gain or loss.)